Amazon reported sustaining a 2.3 Tbps DDoS attack in 2020 — here’s what to know about the largest DDoS attacks on record & how they’re measured

 Cisco tries its hand at providing a method of calculation to determine how many packets per second that a network link can support:

 “To determine p/s, first convert bits to bytes.
 (There are eight bits in one byte.)
 Then consider how many bytes exist in each packet.
 The size of the packet does not have to be a fixed value, but administrators can bound the problem by recognizing that there are both minimum and maximum packet sizes.
 The minimum size is based on both the IP-defined minimum IP packet size and the Layer 2-defined minimum frame size.
 The maximum IP packet size is based on the link maximum transmission unit (MTU) for the Layer 2 technology.”

 Now that you know what the most recent and largest DDoS attack is and how it was measured, here’s a historical perspective on some of the largest or most famous DDoS attacks in the past five years.

 The List of the Most Famous DDoS Attacks — By Year and Month

 Want to see some others who have unwittingly competed for the title of sustaining the largest DDoS attacks on record?
-Check out our timeline to see the progression of the largest and most famous distributed denial of service attacks that have occurred within the past five years (both traffic-based and packet-based attacks):
+Check out our timeline to see the progression of the largest and most famous distributed denial of service attacks that have occurred within the past six years (both traffic-based and packet-based attacks):

 April — Imperva reports one of their clients was able to thwart a DDoS attack that peaked at 580 million packets per second.
 To date, this is considered the largest DDoS attack by packet volume to date.